 The ECO has been established to deal with all emergency incidents that may affect the health, safety or wellbeing of workers at SCEE's Projects.
-The ECO is comprised of a Chief and Deputy Chief Warden and a number of Area Wardens sourced from the project.
+The ECO is comprised of a Chief and Deputy Chief Warden and several Area Wardens sourced from the project.